/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 Securitization begins with an agreement.
 One party agrees to pay another party.
 A family buys a home and agrees to monthly mortgage payments.
 A software company borrows capital to purchase a smaller competitor and agrees to the terms of a bank loan.
 A regional airline, looking to add routes, enters a lease agreement on an Airbus A320.
 A franchisee opens a drive-through restaurant and agrees to pay 5 percent of sales to Wendy’s Corp.

 Look beyond the house, the software company, the airplane, and the restaurant.
-These agreements are all contractual obligations to pay that form the basic building blocks of securitization, or the assets backing the securitization.
+These agreements are all contractual obligations to pay that form the basic building blocks of securitization: they comprise the assets backing the securitization.

 You may be the proud owner of a vast vinyl record collection.
 Your record collection, however, doesn’t belong in a securitization.
 In order to serve as the collateral backing an asset-backed security, an asset must represent a contractual obligation to make payments.
 In other words, the assets on the left-hand side of the securitization’s balance sheet also exist as liabilities on the right-hand side of the payer’s balance sheet.
 Note that we refer to a “payer,” because an asset may represent the obligation to pay by a borrower, lessee, customer, or licensee, among others.
 Contrary to common understanding, “hard” assets do not serve as the primary collateral for securitizations.
 Only contracts, such as leases, mortgages, loans, and agreements that define payment obligations create the contractual cash flows necessary for securitization.